 Caring for a loved one with cancer

-There are almost 12 million adults living with cancer in the United States today (NCI's SEER Cancer Statistics).
+There are more than 15 million adults living with cancer in the United States today (NCI's SEER Cancer Statistics).
 For each patient, there is a caregiver sharing in the cancer journey.

 Caring for a loved one with cancer is an important job.
 You play a fundamental role in your loved one’s recovery.
 Yet, caregiving also has its challenges.
 Suddenly, you're in this new role and you may feel unprepared.
 It takes time and understanding to adjust to the changes.